-Although Sonoma Water continually monitors water supply conditions and acts accordingly, actual conditions as of May serve as the starting point for the AWSDA.
+Although Sonoma Water continually monitors water supply conditions and acts accordingly, actual conditions as of March 2024 serve as the starting point for this AWSDA.
 Sonoma Water develops supply projections for the remainder of the current year (through June 30) and the subsequent year (July 1 through June 30 of the following year) assuming dry conditions.

-For the demand portion of the assessment, Sonoma Water uses the unconstrained demand projections from the most recent UWMP unless more recent demand projections are provided by the contractors before May of the current year.
+For the demand portion of the assessment, Sonoma Water uses the unconstrained demand projections from the most recent UWMP unless more recent demand projections are provided by the contractors.
 If the assessment forecasts a shortage in the upcoming year, Sonoma Water will activate the appropriate level of the adopted water shortage contingency plan and coordinate with the customers to implement response actions.